Principal Investigator

 Principal Investigator, High-Throughput Genomics Research Unit, IRIC

-Genomics Core Facility Scientific Direction
+Genomics Core Facility Scientific Director

 Associate Professor, Department of Medicine, Faculty of Medicine, Université de Montréal